marbl/canu/documentation/source/parameter-reference.rst

   longer needed..
 This is recommended in nearly every case.

   If set to 'stores', the raw overlapper outputs are removed, but all of the overlap stores are retained.
-The overlap stores capture all the critical informatoion in the raw outputs and the raw outputs are redundant and unwieldy.
+The overlap stores capture all the critical information in the raw outputs and the raw outputs are redundant and unwieldy.
 Retaining the overlap stores can allow one to 'back up' and redo a step, but this is generally not useful unless one is familiar with the algorithms.